theflakes/ELSA/elsa_query/README.md

 **BRO_HTTP analysis results:**
-- Mimetypes of interested will be color coded.
+- Mime types of interested will be color coded.
 - Website visits will be grouped by referer relationships in a tree format.
 - Each entry can be expanded to show further information.
 - The BRO CID is clickable so that you can initiate an ELSA search for that BRO CON.